florist-notes/aicore_s/notes/robotics_ee_hardware/iot_edge.md

     return 0;
 }
 ```
+This code quantizes the elements of a matrix to integers based on a scaling factor.
+It defines a function quantizeMatrix that takes a matrix and a scale factor as input and returns the quantized matrix.
+The main function initializes a matrix, calls the quantizeMatrix function to quantize it, and then prints the quantized matrix.

 ### Memory Optimization:
 Managing memory efficiently is crucial for edge devices with limited resources.
 Here's a simple example of managing memory using C++: